richardju97/control-panel-sim/README.md

 ## control-panel-sim
 Various control panel simulations built with a Raspberry Pi along with various hardware.
-Current implementations are built on a Raspberry Pi 3 Model B with 1 GB of RAM and loaded with NOOBS, as well as a solderless breadboard.
+Current implementations are built on a Raspberry Pi 3 Model B with 1 GB of RAM and loaded with NOOBS.
 To make circuit building easier, unless otherwise stated, assume that the two positive channels and two negative channels are connected on the breadboard.

 #Hardware Information